-Although these symptoms are difficult to endure, the detox specialists overseeing the process will be constantly monitoring the progression through the stages of withdrawal from Norco, and will provide medications to help minimize pain and discomfort of Norco Detox.
+Although these symptoms are hard to endure, the detox team will be closely monitoring the patient’s needs.
+As he or she passes through the stages of withdrawal from Norco, they will be given meds as needed.

 Moving Forward in Recovery

-Once the stages of withdrawal from Norco are completed, it is time for the individual to enter the treatment phase of recovery.
-Treating addiction is the same as treating other opioid addictions, as the drugs have similar effects on the brain.
-A comprehensive program will include individual therapy sessions, group therapy, residential detox, relapse prevention planning, addiction education, family focused therapy, and activities that compliment the traditional evidence-based therapies.
+Once the detox is over, it is time for shifting to the treatment phase of recovery.
+Treating Norco addiction is the same as treating other opioid use disorders, as the drugs produce similar effects on the brain.

-Norco recovery is made possible through rehab programs that integrate various forms of treatment elements designed to work together.
-These therapeutic activities include:
+Norco treatment blends various forms of therapy that are designed to work together.
+These include:

-Individual psychotherapy: As the centerpiece of the addiction recovery treatment protocol, psychotherapy helps individuals make fundamental changes in their thought patterns and their behavioral response to them.
-This is accomplished using a number of evidence-based therapies, including cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), and contingency management, (CM), to name a few.
+One-on-one therapy: At the center of SUD treatment, therapy helps addicts make changes in their thought patterns and their response to triggers.
+This is done by using a number of evidence-based therapies, including CBT, DBT, and CM, to name a few.

-Group counseling sessions: During small group sessions, participants are encouraged to share their personal experiences and feelings as the therapist guides the topics of discussion.
-This provides social support in a safe, non-judgmental setting and allows participants to bond.
-12-step programming is also integrated into group sessions.
+Group sessions: During small group sessions, peers are able to share their stories and discuss their feelings.
+This provides social support in a safe setting and allows the members of the group to bond.
+12-step program themes may also be woven into group sessions.

-Holistic activities: Learning stress-reduction methods is an essential component in rehab programs today.
-Stress is the number one trigger to relapse, so providing client’s with the relaxation skills can help them manage stressors.
+Holistic methods: Learning ways to reduce stress is essential in today’s rehab programs.
+Stress is the number one trigger to relapse, so providing clients with these coping skills can help them better manage stressors.

-Recreation and nutritional counseling: Recreational activities provide a break from programming while providing a means to get exercise.
-Clients are advised on how sound nutrition can help restore brain health and general wellness in recovery.
+Recreation and nutritional counseling: Outdoor fitness and sports provide a break from the treatment sessions.
+Clients are also advised on how a healthy diet can help restore brain health and improve wellness in recovery.